Messages from CAS Farias

 Information for students & families

-Public school families who have lost homes or who have otherwise relocated away from the event should get in contact with their new home school right away so the student's information is up-to-date by the start of the school year on Aug.
-6. (Information on school enrollment here.)
+Public school families who have lost homes or who have otherwise relocated away from the event should get in contact with their new home school as quickly as possible.
+(Information on school enrollment here.)
 Families who plan to stay with their home school should confirm with the principal's office.

 If you've lost a home to this event and your family is still working to find housing, please contact our homeless liaisons for assistance with school registration, transportation and more: